beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

 Tapping "Start Exam" launches the proctoring feature.
-It comprises of a timer with audible prompts that notify the student when a section is beginning or ending, or announce a break in between sections.
-Ambient gifs float in the background, with ambient room sounds that may be toggled on or off.
-The stop button allows the student to exit the flow and the skip button confirms before allowing a student to skip to the next section.
+It comprises a timer with audible cues that notify the student when a section is beginning or ending, or announce a break in between sections.
+Ambient illustrations float in the background, with ambient room sounds that may be toggled on or off.
+The stop button allows the student to exit the flow, and the skip button enables them to skip to the next section.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"